mquhuy/kingdomofchoices/README.md

 Kingdom of Choices is a cozy village game where players interact with NPCs, complete quests, and build relationships.
 The game features AI-powered dialogue that responds dynamically based on the player's relationships with NPCs and the context of ongoing quests.

+## Game Rules

+The goal of the game is to build strong relationships with the NPC characters.
+You can do this by talking to them or giving them gifts they appreciate.
+Each interaction affects your relationship status.
+When you have a good relationship with an NPC, they will be more likely to help you during quests that require assistance.

+AI is used to generate realistic and dynamic responses from NPCs—whether you're having a casual conversation, offering them a gift, or asking for help on a quest.

 ## Features

 - **AI-Powered Dialogue**: NPCs respond dynamically using AI language models